kevins29/kevins29/README.md

 ### Hi my name is kevin 👋
-I am from ECUADORIAN nationality, I’m currently studied on in universidad santiago de cali I’m currently learning REACT, REACT-NATIVE, ASP.NET(dotnet)
+I am from ECUADORIAN nationality, I’m currently studied on in universidad santiago de cali, I’m currently learning REACT, REACT-NATIVE, ASP.NET(dotnet).

+[img1]: /ruta/a/la/imagen.jpg "Título alternativo"
 <!--
 **kevins29/kevins29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.